Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Introduction

+\paragraph{Today's Research Focus.} Around twenty-five years later, the topic of group recommender systems is well-established within the broader recommender systems literature.
+The state-of-the-art in this area is well-documented in various overview works such as books, handbook chapters, and survey papers~\cite{Jameson2007,Felfernig2018GRSIntro,Masthoff2022GRSBeyond,Masthoff2015GRS,Singhal2024SOTS,Dara2019Survey}.
+At the same time, these overviews tend to place substantial emphasis on algorithmic aspects, particularly methods for aggregating individual preferences and to generate group recommendations.
+Other aspects -- such as preference elicitation, explanation, and support for group decision-making -- receive comparatively less attention or are treated as outside the primary scope~\cite{Masthoff2022GRSBeyond}.
+Similarly, although the importance of user-centered evaluation is frequently acknowledged, discussions of evaluation methodologies focus predominantly on offline experimental settings without direct user involvement~\cite{Felfernig2018GRSIntro}.

-Most worryingly, however, is the fact that it is difficult to find recent examples in the literature where GRS are actually deployed in a real environment, at least as a prototype, as was done in the mentioned early papers.
-Although existing surveys do discuss several proposed systems and application use cases, e.g., in~\cite{Masthoff2022GRSBeyond,Singhal2024SOTS}, it seems that only a few of these academic systems have ever been evaluated ``in the wild''.
-Moreover, group recommendation functionalities, to the best of our knowledge, are missing on prominent platforms supporting recommendations like Netflix, YouTube, or Spotify.
-Clearly, there are a few research works that report results of studies with users, e.g.,~\cite{McCarthy2006Needs,Yu2006TV,Felfernig2012Requirements,Guzzi2011Interactive,alvarez2018negotiation,Najafian2021Factors,Delic2018Observational}.
-Such user studies, while highly important, are however commonly conducted in artificial environments and rely on academic system prototypes.
+Another observation is that relatively few recent examples describe group recommender systems deployed in real-world environments, even as prototypes, in contrast to some of the earlier work.
+While survey papers do highlight a range of systems and application scenarios (e.g.,~\cite{Masthoff2022GRSBeyond,Singhal2024SOTS}), only a limited number appear to have been evaluated in naturalistic settings.
+Moreover, group recommendation solutions are not yet widely visible on major platforms such as Netflix, YouTube, or Spotify.
+There are, of course, several studies that involve user evaluations~\cite{McCarthy2006Needs,Yu2006TV,Felfernig2012Requirements,Guzzi2011Interactive,alvarez2018negotiation,Najafian2021Factors,Delic2018Observational}, however, these are often conducted in controlled environments using research prototypes.

-These observations may let us question whether today's academic research in group recommender systems is focusing on the right questions and potential usage scenarios.
-How realistic is it that individual users would sign in to a dedicated group recommendation tool, say, for movies, explicitly specify their genre preferences and movie ratings, and then make a decision, given mainly a ranked list that reflects the aggregated preferences of friends who happen to use the same tool?
-In reality, it is probably much more likely that a group of friends might use a messenger app to \emph{discuss} or \emph{negotiate} which movie they would like to watch together on a weekend.
+These observations invite reflection on whether current academic research in group recommender systems is addressing the most relevant questions and usage scenarios.
+For instance, it remains unclear how often and when people would engage with a dedicated group recommendation tool -- such as for movies -- by explicitly specifying their preferences and ratings, and then relying primarily on a system generated ranked list, algorithmically determined by the system on the base of the aggregated inputs.
+In practice, it may be more convenient for groups of friends to use existing communication tools, such as messenger apps, to discuss or negotiate which movie to watch together on a weekend, see~\cite{Church2013,Kim2020Bot,DelicE0M24}.